All Episodes

 And what differentiates it from the glut of bloody movies and video games that we devour is our awareness that the violence in football and the toll of that violence is real.

-So from the article, pro sports are by definition monetized arenas for hypermasculinity.
+So from the article, pro sports are, by definition, monetized arenas for hypermasculinity.

-So I guess I guess in in this guy's Framework, hypermasculinity would be men being violent.
+So I guess in this guy's framework, hyper-masculinity would be men being violent because men are natural predators.

 Don't forget.